Katsudon27/katsudon27-intern-repo/Data-Privacy-Reflection.md

     - Leaving devices unlocked while away
     - Not updating software on your devices
 - How to avoid:
-    - Use a password manager to generate strong and random passwords.
+    - Use a password manager such as Bitwarden to generate strong and random passwords.
     - Only use company-approved encrypted platforms to send sensitive data.
     - Enable auto-lock and logging out when away.
     - Enable automatic updates to patch security vulnerabilities.

+## Brief anecdote on when I failed to apply one of the practices
+- In the past, I reused weak passwords across multiple accounts because it felt easier than managing unique ones.
+This created a serious risk of data leakage if just one account was compromised.
+- Since then, I’ve shifted to using Bitwarden to generate and manage strong, unique passwords for all my accounts.
+Going forward, I will continue this habit and regularly audit my saved credentials.

 # 🛠️ Task